swiftbytegbr/gmc-docs/docs/nav/features/automations.md

 # Automations

-Automations are workflows you define and trigger (manually or via rules) to operate servers and nodes.
+Automations orchestrate sequences of operations on your infrastructure.
+Think of them as reusable workflows (e.g., nightly restarts, pre‑match scaling, scheduled backups).
+Automations are team‑scoped; you can create, edit and delete them, and then trigger runs manually or via external scheduling.
+Each run is tracked with rich status and timestamps.

+Automations are great for repeatability and safety.
+Instead of scripting against raw endpoints, you capture intent once and invoke it whenever needed.

 ## What you can do
-- List automations for your team
-- Create/edit/delete automations
-- Manually trigger an automation
-- List automation runs by team
+List automations, create/edit/delete them, trigger manual runs, and explore the history and status of runs across your team.

 ## Java
 ```java